Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/code-snippets.md

 Code snippets are generally inserted into SyntaxEditor and activated into a template session by one of these methods:

 - Selection made via a selection session.
-- End user types a code snippet's registered shortcut (defined in the source XML file) into SyntaxEditor and presses the `Tab` key.
+- End user types a code snippet's registered shortcut (defined in the source XML file) into SyntaxEditor and presses the <kbd>Tab</kbd> key.
 - Programmatic template session creation.

 ### Pressing Tab After a Code Snippet Shortcut

 Each code snippet has a shortcut that can be typed into the editor.
-When the `Tab` key is pressed after the shortcut, an [ICodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetProvider) language service will look at the word before the caret to see if it matches any registered code snippets.
+When the <kbd>Tab</kbd> key is pressed after the shortcut, an [ICodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetProvider) language service will look at the word before the caret to see if it matches any registered code snippets.
 If a match is found, the shortcut text is removed from the document, and a code snippet template session is opened.

 This mechanism depends on a [ICodeSnippetProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICodeSnippetProvider) service being registered on the current language.
 Please see the sections below for more information on code snippet providers.